reubzdubz/AgentsOfKOTOR/README.md

 ## Vision-based Game State Classifier

-Currently an experimental feature, I plan to use a routing system to direct the workflow to the relevant agent.
-I'm comparing the success rates of different approaches to classify the game state based on the UI view, as I do not have direct access to the video game's internal state.
+Currently an experimental feature, a routing system is used to direct the workflow to the relevant agent.
+Comparing the success rates of different approaches to classify the game state based on the UI view, as I do not have direct access to the video game's internal state.

 1. Edge detection + Feature Extraction + Classifier
 ** Have yet to fully test this**